frxncismor/frxncismor/README.md

 ### ¡Hola mundo! 👋
+ My name is Francisco Moreno and i'm an enthusiast of the frontend and the cybersecurity.
+Also i'm a student at [UTSC](http://www.utsc.edu.mx/)
- I’m currently learning about frontend with Angular on Platzi Master program.
+ I’m currently learning about frontend with Angular at [Platzi Master program](https://platzi.com/blog/que-es-platzi-master/).
  I'm looking to learn about cybersecurity.
-You can reach me on my linkedin: https://www.linkedin.com/in/frxncismor/
+ You can reach me on my [linkedin](https://www.linkedin.com/in/frxncismor/).

 <!--
 **frxncismor/frxncismor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.